bayesimpact/encompass/README.md

 ```
 make backend
 ```
-Then switch to https://github.com/bayesimpact/tds-frontend (and run `docker-compose up`).
+Then switch to https://github.com/bayesimpact/tds-frontend (and run `docker-compose up`) for frontend.
+Alternatively, you can switch to a different branch of `tds-frontend` by updating the branch in `docker-compose.yml`

 ## Backend - API